 Alice Shaw-Beckett from Cleanipedia (opens in new tab) explains, 'Termites can cause serious structural damage to your home by chewing through wood.
 A professional exterminator may be the best way to remove termites, but you can prevent their access to your home by sealing up cracks and gaps in your walls and keeping wood (like lumber) away from your house’s foundations.'

 If you suspect you might have termites, check our warning signs:

 - Discarded broken wings: As termites age, the winged termites leave the nest to create a new colony.
-Often resemble fish scales, they drop their wings when they're no longer required.
+Often resembling fish scales, they drop their wings when they're no longer required.

 - Drywall damage: Drooping and discolored drywall with pinpoint holes

 - Paint damage: You might notice bubbling, peeling paint, which could be due to water damage or a termite infestation.

 - Floor damage: You may also notice buckling wooden or laminate floorboards, from termite sub floor damage.

 - Loose tiles: Termites can introduce moisture to your floor and subsequently tiles will move out of place and/or crack.

 - Wood damage: Crumbling, damaged wood and maze-like patterns in furniture, floor boards or walls.

 - Flying termites: If you spot swarms anywhere in your house, you're sure to have more termites below deck.